 Give your short locks some volume with a cool pompadour style for your child's big day.
 The chic look here was perfect for her daughter's disco-inspired soirée.

 Short and Curled

-Don’t feel like you’re limited with short hair!
-Tons of looks work for any hair length.
-Case in point?
-This mom’s effortlessly tousled crop.
+Don’t feel like you’re limited with shorter hair.
+Tons of hairstyles work for any hair length.
+Case in point: This mother of the bride's effortlessly tousled crop.

 Teased Soft Waves

-This mom-approved hairstyle combines lovely waves with a touch of teasing.
-While the texture is kept soft and feminine, the volume at the crown dresses the style up a bit and will look beautiful in those wedding photos.
+This great style combines lovely waves with a touch of teasing.
+While the texture is kept soft and romantic, the volume at the crown dresses the style up and will look beautiful in wedding photos.

 Short, Textured Crop

-For super short hair, we love this edgy, textured style.
-Best of all, it couldn’t be easier to accomplish yourself.
-Just rake a pomade or texturizing paste through the hair and you’ve got a style that’ll stay put through the reception.
+For super-short hair, check out this edgy, textured style.
+Best of all, it couldn’t be easier to accomplish.
+Just rake a pomade or texturizing paste through the hair and you’ve got a style that’ll stay put throughout the event.

-This mother of the bride’s loose, beachy waves perfectly complements her daughter’s boho wedding style.
-If you’re looking to rock a similar style, try using a smoothing serum or shine spray to keep the style polished and the waves from frizzing.
+This mother of the bride’s loose, beachy waves perfectly complement her daughter’s boho wedding style.
+For a similar look, use a smoothing serum or shine spray to keep the style polished and the waves from frizzing.